 In the survey of the Public Opinion Research Centre of the Institute of Sociology of the Academy of Sciences of the Czech Republic in the period from November 2022 to January 2023, a representative sample of citizens of the Czech Republic was asked whether they trust the selected institutions.
 The survey specifically investigated trust in relation to the Public Defender of Rights (ombudsman), the Constitutional Court and the Czech National Bank.

-In May 2019 the Public Opinion Researcch Centre investigated whether respondents trust to selected top politicians.
-They were given a list with 30 names of top politicians.
-In a survey there were included names of membres of government, president, chairmen of Senate and Chamber of Deputies, chairmen of parliamentary clubs of political parties in the Chamber of Deputies, chairman of Constitutional Court, governor of the Czech National Bank, and ombudsman.
+In the period from November 2022 to the beginning of January 2023 the Public Opinion Researcch Centre investigated whether respondents trust to top politicians.
+In a survey there were included names of leaders of parties holding seats in the Chamber of Deputies, members of government, heads of both parliament chambers, and the president.

 In the period from the first half of November 2022 to the beginning of Junuary 2023 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
 In this survey there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.